Montana Tech Orediggers

 The Montana Tech Orediggers are the athletics teams representing Montana Technological University in Butte, Montana.
-The nickname Orediggers is a homage to Butte's mining history.
+The nickname Orediggers is an homage to Butte's mining history.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Frontier Conference since the 1933–34 academic year.

 Montana Tech competes in 12 intercollegiate varsity sports: men's sports include basketball, cross country, football, golf, and track & field (indoor and outdoor); women's sports include basketball, cross country, golf, track & field (indoor and outdoor), and volleyball.

 Montana Tech won the conference's most prestigious all-sports recognition, called the Bandy Award, in 2023, marking the first time since 1993 to do so.